University Union 217

 Clubs and Organizations

 One of the best ways to experience college life is to get involved.
-At Towson University, you have countless opportunities to interact with people who have the same interests and passions.
-With over 200 student groups that range from academic and professional, arts, cultural, fraternities and sororities, honor and recognition, political, religious, media and a variety of special interest groups, you have plenty of opportunities to get involved on campus.
-At the beginning of each term, an involvement fair is held to showcase what student organizations we have on campus and allow students to interact with members, ask questions, when meetings are held, and how to join.
-To view a complete list of TU's student organizations and clubs, visit involved.towson.edu.
+Towson University provides a variety of opportunities for students to interact with each other who have similar interests and passions.
+With over 250 student groups ranging from academic and professional, arts, cultural, fraternities and sororities, honor and recognition, political, religious, media and a variety of special interest groups, you have plenty of opportunities to get involved on campus.
+During the beginning of each semester involvement fairs are held to showcase recognized student organizations on campus that provide opportunities for all students to interact with organization members to gather information about how to join and when meetings and events will be hosted.
+Visit our webpage to view a complete list of TU's student organizations and clubs.

 Campus Activities Board (CAB)